Patternslib/Patterns/UPGRADE-2-TO-3.md

 ## Requirements

-You need to be on a recent node and npm version.
+You need to be on a recent node version and have yarn installed.

 - node 6.11.2LTS or greater